-Invasive body modifications and similar beauty treatments present a risk of infection and ill-health, particularly where treatments are not carried out in a suitable environment or a hygienic manner.
+Risks - Invasive body modifications and similar beauty treatments present a risk of infection and ill health, particularly where treatments are not carried out in a suitable environment or a hygienic manner.

-Nottinghamshire’s Hygiene Accreditation Scheme (HAS) is a voluntary scheme set up to improve and maintain hygiene and safety standards within premises offering Tattooing, Semi-Permanent Makeup and Cosmetic Body Piercing treatments.
+Nottinghamshire’s Hygiene Accreditation Scheme (HAS) is a voluntary scheme to improve and maintain hygiene and safety standards within premises offering Tattooing, Semi-Permanent Makeup and Cosmetic Body Piercing treatments.

 Environmental Health Officers will assess hygiene and safety standards against the Rating Schedule and award the premises a rating:

 - ‘5’ – ‘Excellent.’

 The scheme complements the requirement to register under the Local Government (Miscellaneous Provisions) Act 1982.

 To achieve the best possible score, proprietors should refer to and utilise the ‘Audit Tool’ and ‘Management System Guidance’ documents below.

 You can apply for membership to the scheme using the application form below.
 To process the application, you must return the completed form and pay the application fee.